MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-setview-method.md

 *String*
 &emsp;Type: [Text](../text/text-data-type.md)
+A string that contains the sort order, key, and filter to set.
 The string format is the same as the SourceTableView property on pages.